baltricks/my-ml-learning-blog/_pages/about.md

 I started my professional life with coding in C and C++.
 Then I changed to Java and in the last 2 years also to JavaScript.

-Today I am responsible for desktop applications written in Java/JavaFX and backend and frontend Systems running with Node.js, Express and VueJS.
+Today I am responsible for desktop applications written in Java/JavaFX and backend and frontend systems running with Node.js, Express and VueJS.

 Since I became a mum (many years ago) I am working part time.
 I am a fan of life long learning and just started with machine learning and Python in my free time.